 For More Information:

-Ever see the movie "The Sand Pebbles" and thought "wow, what a cool game that would be?".
-With Cannon Fodder Miniatures line of Yangpat figures, this set of rules, and some imagination you could be steaming up the mighty Yangtze.
+Ever see the movie "The Sand Pebbles" and thought "wow, what a cool game that would be?"
+With the suitable figures, buildings and terrain, this set of rules, and some imagination you could be steaming up the mighty Yangtze.